 Pro Tip: When choosing the platform you’ll use to manage your advocacy marketing campaign, opt for an advocacy marketing platform that includes built-in survey functionality.
 SocialToaster makes it easy for brands to understand their employee advocates by including survey and quiz building tools as part of our standard platform.

-4) They Aren’t Being Properly Incentivized
+4) They Aren’t Properly Incentivized